Home | About | Subscribe | Postcards | Polls | Translate | BookSense | eStore | BookCloseouts | Blog | 4sale | Contact Us | Add to My Yahoo! RSS feed

 Email this Page Email article

-The first line for October's writing contest was, "It was a dark and stormy night..."
+The first line for October's writing contest is, "It was a dark and stormy night..."
 The contest is ongoing, with a different first line chosen each month, and is open to kids of all ages The rules are simple: Write a short story using the first line we give you and submit it to CCF.

 Without doing a Google or Internet search, do you know where this first line came from?
 First take the following survey and then scroll down the page and read more about it.